 Matt: “It's being complex, but not complicated, right?
 Lawyers require a system that is pretty easy to use.”

-- Lawmatics has a robust text messaging platform built upon the request of both clients and law firms.
+Lawmatics has custom forms and a robust text messaging platform built upon the request of both clients and law firms.

-- Lawmatics also has an internal scheduling platform built-in for a smooth intake flow and engagement.
+Lawmatics also has an internal custom reporting and scheduling platform built-in for a smooth intake flow and engagement.

 Matt: “Using all these different automations and methods of communication to kind of facilitate the different mechanics that go into an intake process is just insanely valuable to your business.”